arackaf/simple-react-bootstrap/buttonDropdown/readme.md

 ##### deferDropdownRendering

 Pass `true` to defer rendering of the dropdown menu until it's actually open.
-Use this if you're rendering a lot of dropdownButtons, which all have some sort of expensive component in the dropdown.
+Use this if you're rendering a lot of ButtonDropdowns, which all have some sort of expensive component in the dropdown.

 ##### ignoreContentClick